Utah Museum of Fine Arts: History

-Since the second relocation, the UMFA has experienced unprecedented growth in all areas of operation.
+Since the second relocation, the UMFA experienced growth in all areas of operation.
 In February 2005, the Utah State Legislature declared the UMFA as an official state institution, confirming the importance of the museum’s role as a center for art, culture, and education in the state of Utah.
 In April 2009, David Dee resigned from the museum and Gretchen Dietrich was named Executive Director effective August 2010.

 Collections

+As of 2017, the UMFA held a collection of nearly 20,000 art objects.

 Works of the European tradition from the 14th to the 19th centuries include such artists as Filippo Lippi, Pieter Brueghel the Younger, Jan Brueghel the Younger, Anthony van Dyck, Giovanni Paolo Panini, Hyacinthe Rigaud, Jean-Honoré Fragonard, Élisabeth Vigée Le Brun, Thomas Gainsborough, Jean-Baptiste-Camille Corot, and Auguste Rodin.
 Represented American artists include Benjamin West, Gilbert Stuart, Thomas Cole, Albert Bierstadt, Edmonia Lewis, and John Singer Sargent.
 Modern and contemporary holdings include Helen Frankenthaler, Yayoi Kusama, Nancy Holt, and Robert Smithson.
 The museum's non-Western collections have particular strength in works from India, Polynesia, and Mesoamerica.